 The 2011 Certified EIR finds that the Approved Project would have a significant and unavoidable impact (Impact 5-2) associated with long-term regional emissions increases.
-As part of the project approval process, the proposed project will be required to comply with Mitigation Measure 5-2.
+As part of project approval, the proposed project will be required to comply with Mitigation Measure 5-2.
 Mitigation Measure 5-2 would reduce potential emissions but would not reduce emissions increases to below BAAQMD significance thresholds.
-The proposed project is consistent with the overall level and type of development analyzed in the 2011 Certified EIR and therefore contributes to the same significant and unavoidable cumulative impact.
-As the air quality impacts of the proposed project would not change the findings of the 2011 Certified EIR or result in new or worsened impacts.
+The proposed project is consistent with the overall level and type of development analyzed in the 2011 Certified EIR, and therefore contributes to the same significant and unavoidable cumulative impact.
+As the air quality impacts of the proposed project constitute a portion of the Approved Project air quality impacts, the proposed project would not change the findings of the 2011 Certified EIR or result in new or worsened impacts.